Managing PostgreSQL users

 Generate: Generate a password using Connection Manager.

-To view the password, navigate to the cluster page, select the Users tab, and click View password for the relevant user.
+To view the password, navigate to the cluster page, select the Users tab, and click View password for the new user.
 This will open the page of the Yandex Lockbox secret containing the password.
-Viewing passwords requires the
+To view passwords, you need the

 lockbox.payloadViewerrole. -